2014-15 NBA Futures

-The table below tracks the NBA title futures at Sportsbook.com, 5Dimes The Greek for the 2014-15 season and will be updated periodically.
+Things have changed drastically since then, with the Warriors and Hawks making big jumps and the Heat falling way back.
+The table below tracks the NBA title futures at Sportsbook.com and 5Dimes for the 2014-15 season and will be updated periodically throughout the year.
 As always, we encourage our customers to shop for the best line before placing any bet.

 Following news of LeBron’s choice to opt out of his contract, the Heat dropped from +250 to +450 to win the 2014-15 NBA Championship.
 Once Chris Bosh and Dwayne Wade also opted out, those odds dropped back to +350.
 However, perhaps the biggest news came on Wednesday (7/9) following a three-team trade: